 Look at the "serpent" slithering across the surface of the Sun

-The European Space Agency has published a video that the Solar Orbiter probe took on September 5 as it approached
+The European Space Agency has released a video that the Solar Orbiter probe captured on September 5 as it approached

-to the sun.
-It shows how a stream of gases, resembling a snake, glides over the surface of a star.
+It shows a stream of gases resembling a serpent glidingon the surface of the star.

 Researchers believe that this unusual flowformed by cold atmospheric gases suspended by a magnetic field in the hotter surrounding plasma of the Sun.
 Matter in the stream moves along a particularly long filament of the magnetic field that extends from one side of the star to the other.